solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 The ultimate goal is to successfully deploy a stable, performant PostgreSQL application running securely in Microsoft Azure using cloud best practices.
-Let's start the journey!
+Let us start the journey!

 # 02 / Introduction to Azure Database for PostgreSQL Flexible Server